 - Overview of 4 Phases of Aviation SMS Implementation with Free Resources

 - How to Create Aviation SMS Implementation Plan - with Templates

 Civil Aviation Authorities Influence SMS Data Management Strategies

 As we stated above, industry regulations change over time.
 Operators know this.
 As an example from the United States, most operators refused to pursue aviation SMS implementations until they knew what would eventually be required by the FAA.
 These operators refused to even start the implementation process because they didn't want to implement a system only to learn that the requirements had changed as soon as they were well underway in the implementation process.

 The costs for software developers to keep your safety reporting and risk management tools compliant can be surprisingly high.
 Yet this may be a necessary expense for some companies.
 Would you protect your personal data on your computer with anti-virus software that was eight years old?
 Then why risk your aviation SMS' reputation on outdated tools that fail to meet aviation authority requirements?

 Modernize Your Aviation SMS Tools to Become Regulatory Compliant

 As you consider the above points, the costs of maintaining or modernizing your legacy aviation SMS solution may seem too high.
-Upgrading the programming languages, servers and workflows needed to bring your aviation SMS data management strategy into compliance can be very expensive.
-But failing to address these SMS requirements can cost you your certification and possibly cause you to lose clients.
+Upgrading the programming languages, servers, and workflows needed to bring your aviation SMS data management strategy into compliance can be very expensive.
+However, failing to address these SMS requirements can cost you your certification and possibly cause you to lose clients.